Muts256/Security_Onion-Investigation/README.md

   - Using Gary Kessler's Magic number to identify discrepancies in file extensions.
   - Document the findings.
 See PDF above.

+Lessons Learned:
+  - Using Gary Kessler's Magic number to identify discrepancies in file extensions
+  - Using OSINT tools such as Virustotal.
+  - Searching for anomalies
+  - Importing a pcap into Security Onion
   <h4>For the details, open the pdf attached</h4>

 <h2> 🤳 Connect with me:</h2>